 A prince searches for his bride, the only real girl in a ballroom of holographic guests.

 2014 was when the stars began to align.
 I finally embraced my Japanese history background; while I was completing my Master's thesis on Japanese plague gods, I wrote The Princess and the Fox Demon.
-This was an old fashioned fantasy romance, but in a radically different setting based on Ancient Japan.
+This was an old fashioned fantasy romance, but inspired by the twelfth century anecdotal tales I was reading for my thesis.
 The Princess and the Fox Demon's was chosen by users as one of Figment's Favorites of the year.

 For variety, I teamed up with The Teacup Trail, an online literary magazine, to write Burnt Chocolate, Fairy King, a silly serial about a fairy king who chases his "true love" to a modern city and must live with a cross-dressing pet shelter owner while learning about life and love.